DavidHansen84/David_Hansen_sp1/README.md

     Telephone number must be numbers

     When all is input press the add and it will be added to the delivery board.
     If some are left blank or in the wrong format a popup will tell you and the text changes to red.
     When its entered correctly press the Add button again and the text will change back to normal.

 Delete a delivery:
     Click on the "clear" button and click on the delivery you want to delete.
     A popup will show that needs to be confirmed to delete that delivery.

-IT department info
+IT department info:

 To add staff open the wdt_app.js file and edit the users in staffMembers on line 104.
 Use the correct format: